DRC4521 | Summer School in International Humanitarian Law

 The course is offered in both French and English.
 Applicants must choose the language in which they would like to follow the course and indicate it on their application form.
 Once an applicant is enrolled in a section, he/she will not be permitted to switch groups.

-Enrollment is limited to 30 participants by language group.
+Enrolment is limited to 30 participants by language group.
 Those who successfully complete the training will receive a certificate of recognition from the Canadian Red Cross and the University of Ottawa.

 The Course features leading Canadian and international scholars and experts from the Department of National Defense and Justice Canada.
+The speakers contribute in their individual and personal capacities and do not represent or speak for their institutional affiliations

 Importance of IHL